 National Insurance contributions (NICs) on behalf of employees

-Check out HMRC’s website for more information on employer and employee NICs.
+HMRC’s website has useful information on employer and employee NICs.

-Which?
-Have created a handy calculator to help you work out how much tax you’ll need to pay on any dividends.
+Which? has created a handy calculator to help you work out how much tax you’ll need to pay on any dividends.

 Find out more about filing your VAT return here.